Citrinate/gleamHelper/README.md

 #Gleam.helper
-This is the non-automated version of [Gleam.solver](https://github.com/Citrinate/gleamSolver) that doesn't violate Gleam.io's Terms of Service
+This is the non-automated version of [Gleam.solver](https://github.com/Citrinate/gleamSolver).

 This script adds the following features to Gleam.io giveaways:
   * Steam "Join" and "Leave" buttons next to each Steam group entry